aeszyman/ARTH312/bibliography.md

 Rudolph, Conrad.
 "Inventing the Exegetical Stained-Glass Window: Suger, Hugh, and a New Elite Art." _The Art Bulletin_ 43.4 (December 2011): 399-422.

+Rudolph, Conrad. _Pilgrimage to the End of the World: The Road to Santiago de Compostela_ (Chicago and London: The University of Chicago Press, 2004).

 Ruys, Juanita Feros. _Demons in the Middle Ages_.
 Kalamazoo, Michigan: Medieval Institute Publications, 2017.

 Strickland, Debra Higgs.
 "Edward I, Exodus, and England on the Hereford World Map." _Speculum_ 93.2 (2018): 420-469.